Can You Eat Microgreen Roots? Here's Why We Don't

 - Dark or low-light conditions

-- 3-7 day growth cycle
+- 3 to 7 day growth cycle

 - Continuous rinsing keeps everything clean